GeorgeNance/blog24/content/articles/open-letter-new-programmers.md

 ![woman in gray shirt sitting on bench in front of MacBook](/img/articles/faking-it.jpg 'Photo by Christin Hume')

 I know that you think that this way over your head.
 But I promise it will take time to get used to.
 Not a single soul born knows how to code.
 In the same sense, no one is born knowing how to walk.
 Only persistance will give you the results you want.
-Do not compare yourself or your code to others. **This is a quickest way to hating your work**.
+Do not compare yourself or your code to others. **This is the quickest way to hating your work**.

 ## You must write garbage code first